Smoking and using e-cigarettes, commonly known as vaping, carries many health risks. Yet, adolescents and…

 Q: What do pregnant women need to know about the virus?

 A: The Ministry of Health of Brazil discovered an association between being infected with Zika virus and an increase in cases of microcephaly in newborns in that county, with the risk greatest when the mother was infected during her first trimester.
 Microcephaly is a medical condition that results in a small head because the brain has stopped growing or is not developing properly.
 Because of the association between Zika virus infection and microcephaly, pregnant women should be especially careful to avoid mosquito bites, particularly during the first trimester.
 The CDC has advised pregnant women to avoid travel to endemic areas if possible.
 Because many women do not know they’re pregnant until near the end of the first trimester, women who could be pregnant should also consider taking precautions.

 Q: Where is Zika?

 A: A number of countries in the Americas from Mexico to Brazil have active Zika transmission.
 In addition, Cape Verde and three Pacific Islands (American Samoa, Samoa and Tonga) have reported transmission of the virus.
-Recently, cases involving local transmission have been reported in two areas of Miami, Florida.
+Recently, cases involving local transmission have been reported in two areas of Miami, Florida and in South Texas.
 We have also seen the Zika virus in travelers returning home from places where Zika is spreading and their sexual partners.

 Q: Will we see Zika in more of the United States?

 Q: What if I’m planning to travel to a place with an established Zika outbreak?